- This event has passed.

 Bioregionalism & Regional Organizing: Frameworks & Connections

 This session is designed to foster connections between local groups in geographic proximity and to support the development of regional collaboratives across the country.
-The event will begin with presentations on various perspectives on bioregionalism and regional organizing, including an update on Transition US’ evolving regional organizing strategy, followed by regional & bioregional breakout group discussions.
+The event will begin with presentations on various perspectives on bioregionalism and regional organizing, including updates on the evolving regional organizing strategies of Transition US and our partner organization the New Economy Coalition, followed by regional & bioregional breakout group discussions.

 Participants can join one of the proposed regional groups listed below, or initiate their own regional/bioregional discussion via our Mighty Networks social networking platform (you will receive an invitation to Mighty Networks after registering for the Summit).
 At the end of the session, participants will come back together as a large group to share their vision, needs, and next steps.
 Come prepared to connect with other local groups from your part of the country and think strategically about how to catalyze and support the movement for regenerative, just and resilient communities in your region!